Tape567/duck-hunters-shooter-game/README.md

 There should be a link for you in the about description.
 If not, then you can play here! https://tape567.github.io/duck-hunters-shooter-game/

+## Bugs?
+Comments?
+Recommendations?
+You can always put those in this repository's issues and pull requests section!

 #### Metadata (used for search, rendering)

 * for PXT/arcade